alertbox/docsify-served/docs/README.md

 # Whale Docsify Serve

-> Dockerize the Docsify Server for Static Website and GitHub Pages turn into magical documentation websites!
+> :whale: Running Docsify server on Docker with live-reload for GitHub pages and documentation site generating